google/gemmlowp/doc/low-precision.md

 [quantization.md](quantization.md) for how reasoning from first principles, one arrives to a substantially different quantization paradigm.

-In addition, note the the integer multiplication by the numerator in the above step 5. risks overflowing.
+In addition, note that the integer multiplication by the numerator in the above step 5. risks overflowing.
 That concern is avoided in the currently recommended output stages by performing a fixed-point multiplication instead of an ordinary integer multiplication.